EvanStrittmatter16/Portfolio/docs/syllabus.md

 + reading your classmates’ journal articles (~ 4-6/week) and keeping an active reading journal
 + preparing two 25-30 minute presentations on topics you select (spaced out over the half-semester)
 + provide feedback to your classmates on their presentations
-+ participate in class discussion and ask questions during your classmates’ presentations
++ participate in class discussion and ask questions during your classmates’ presentations (each presentation will be followed by a discussion/question period)

 ## Grading